Mirko Jurilj

-Mirko Jurij (born 4 November 1973 in Australia) is an Australian retired footballer who is last known to have played for St George in his home country in 2014.
+Mirko Jurij (born 4 November 1973) is an Australian retired footballer who played as a defender or midfielder.

 Career

 Singapore

-Convicted with attempting to fix a match while with Sembawang Rangers in autumn 2000, Jurilj failed to make the 22000 Singaporean dollars as his three bets did not come true and was sentenced to five months' jail by December where he shared a cell with six others, had to serve laundry duty, and became increasingly ill at one point.
+Convicted of attempting to fix a match while with Sembawang Rangers in autumn 2000, Jurilj failed to make the 22000 Singaporean dollars as his three bets did not come true and was sentenced to five months' jail by December where he shared a cell with six others, had to serve laundry duty, and became increasingly ill at one point.
 Despite claiming to not tried to have fixed a match, the Australian was never vindicated and was banned for life from Asian football but not worldwide, with FIFA saying that the ban was enough punishment.
 However, the Australian was banned worldwide in late June 2001 for seven months, which ended prematurely, ending during mid-August the same year.

 Malaysia

 A member of Johor in 1995 and 1996, the defender-cum-midfielder was set to be bought by the Southern Tigers for the 2004 Malaysia Premier League, but they reversed on the offer at the beginning of 2004.